MwauraGrace14/100DaysOfCode/log.md

 ## Day 010:March 20th
 ### Today's progress:
 #### I learnt about the while loop and how it operates.
-I still used the Reebog's world to practise on the while loop.
+I still used the Reeborg's world site to practise on the while loop.
 ### Thoughts:
 #### I'm loving the progress.